Written by Matt "Krayt" Houseman

 "And you, why did you bring the Vigilant here?"

 "Well Sir," he began "We received a distress call from a convoy you ordered us to protect.
-I was unable to get any of the Fighter Squadron CO's on the comms.
+I was unable to get any of the Fighter Squadron OC's on the comms.
 I figured since escorting convoys is such an important mission, I ought to just bring the Vigilant to make sure it was done right," the Captain said, keeping his face straight.

-The Admiral looked back and forth between the Stryker and Captain Quelle, then quickly stormed out of the hangar, fuming.
+The Admiral looked back and forth between Stryker and Captain Quelle, then quickly stormed out of the hangar, fuming.

 Captain Quelle looked over to Jalb.
 "Good shooting today."